m1/go-service-healthcheck/README.md

 event it will do nothing.
 However if the status of the service has changed i.e. from up to down, it will then update the old event ending the "uptime" and adding a new downtime event.

-It will then finally add a `service_tick" which basically just saves the raw data for each tick - just the up/down status and the response time.
+It will then finally add a `service_tick` which basically just saves the raw data for each tick - just the up/down status and the response time.

 ## API